KevinPike/cododemo/README.md

-CoreOS / Docker - demo
+CoreOS / Docker - demo (cododemo)
 ======================

 This repo is meant for a small CoreOS + Docker workshop that I'm presenting by collecting bits from all over.
+I will provide references when possible.
+I appreciate those who came first.

 Requirements
 ------------